List of Digimon Adventure characters: Adventure antagonists

-Myotismon is an aggressive and evil Ultimate-level vampire Digimon who serves as the DigiDestineds' nemesis, a heartless monster able to create alpha bat constructs in his signature Grizly Wing attack.
+Myotismon is an aggressive and evil Ultimate-level vampire-themed Digimon who serves as the DigiDestineds' nemesis, a heartless monster able to create alpha bat constructs in his signature Grisley Wing attack.
 Myotismon first appears in the series to have DemiDevimon keep the children occupied while establishing an army of Digimon to enter the human world and kill the eighth DigiDestined, via having his forces scout Tokyo.
 After learning Gatomon is the eighth DigiDestined's partner, he creates a fog barrier around Odaiba to personally take over the district before a captured Kari is brought before him.
-The battle that ensued results in Myotismon being physically destroyed by Angewomon, only for his bats to reconstitute him as the nearly mindless Mega-level Demon Beast Digimon VenomMyotismon (ヴェノムヴァンデモン, VenomuVandemon).
+The battle that ensued results in Myotismon being physically destroyed by Angewomon, only for his bats to reconstitute him as the nearly mindless Mega-level Beast of Revelation-themed Digimon VenomMyotismon (ヴェノムヴァンデモン, VenomuVandemon).
 Though destroyed after Tai and Matt acquired the ability to digivolve their partners to Mega-level, Myotismon's soul survives and tricks Yukio Oikawa into being his host by playing on the human's desires.

 After a few years of directing Oikawa into executing his plan to ensure his return to power, Myotismon reveals himself in the World of Dreams.
-He absorbs the bloomed Dark Flowers Oikawa cultivated in a select group of children to become the robot-like Dark Lord-type Digimon MaloMyotismon (ヴェノムヴァンデモン, BeriaruVandemon).
+He absorbs the bloomed Dark Flowers Oikawa cultivated in a select group of children to become the Belial-themed Digimon MaloMyotismon (ベリアルヴァンデモン, BeriaruVandemon).
 After killing Arukenimon and Mummymon in cold blood, he attempts to trap the new DigiDestined in illusions, but Davis breaks the others free.
 Myotismon battles the DigiDestined in the Digital World, but loses power with his body disintegrating as the Dark Flower children's dreams overcome their negativity.
 Myotismon's spirit is destroyed once and for all by Imperialdramon using power from all of the world's DigiDestined.